-Once you’ve identified a promising developer on GitHub, reach out with a compelling message.
+Once you’ve identified a promising developer or engineer on GitHub, reach out with a compelling message.
 Most profiles contain the candidate’s personal email address, but you’ll have to stand out if you want the candidate to respond.

 Personalize your outreach by explaining why their profile caught your eye, and engage them by showing interest in their career.
 Keep the early conversations exploratory and focus on the candidate’s career motivations to engage both passive and active talent.
 Build a relationship with each candidate from the beginning, so that your company will stand out as a place they’d like to work.
 Even if the timing isn’t right, you want top-tier developers to consider your company in the future – and speak highly of you to their network.

 Strategically sourcing and engaging talent is the key to successfully recruiting developers in a competitive market.
 Less trafficked sites, like GitHub, allow you to tap into hidden talent pools to uncover talent that isn’t on your competitor’s radars yet.
 GitHub provides a wealth of information that can be used to engage the candidate in conversation, even if they’re not actively looking for a new opportunity.
 Building relationships with top-tier candidates will keep your talent pipeline full for current and future opportunities.